telee/NeopBlog-RSS-Generator/README.md

 # NeopBlog RSS Generator — Foresee #

 **NeopBlog** is a static blog CMS developed by **Joy Neop**.
-It doesn’t have RSS therefore an external RSS generator is needed.
+It doesn’t have RSS therefore an external RSS generator is needed. http://blog.joyneop.com/

-## Preview ##

-This generator is written in PHP.
-And MySQL is needed.

-In current situation, maybe the built-in RSS generator of WordPress can be used and a spider is needed.

 ## Fetching ##

+This generator fetches the latest posts, at most 50 posts once.
+Because it doesn’t have database to cache, instead, it fetches posts by the time the generator is queried.

-Set an cron job which make this generator fetch posts every 15 minutes.
-It will fetch `meta.json` and check if the value of key `totalPosts` is increased, and will fetch `list.json` to index the blog.
+This generator will get the `meta.json` of the blog and find out how many posts does the blog have.
+And will list out the latest 50 posts if the value of key `totalPosts` is greater than 50.

-For example, you have 42 posts initially, when you update your `meta.json`, this generator will know that you have a new post and will calculate how many posts are new to be fetched.

-After last fetching, if you added 3 posts, the value of key `totalPosts` in `meta.json` should be `45`.
-In this generator’s database, the previous number is 42, so it knows that there are 3 posts new.

-Then in a looping, this generator will fetch `db/42.txt`, `db/43.txt` and `db/44.txt`.
-And the post title and post date included in `list.json` is associated.

-## Saving ##

-By the time new posts are got, they will be stored in the database, a table which contains columns `ID`, `Date`, `Title` and `Text`.

 ## Showing ##